arnaudon/netSALT/README.md

  4. _test_NAQ_U1_transport.ipynb_
   > transport quantum graphs, with real wavenumber and an input/output at the node level

+The test 2 and 3 are using a slightly more advanced graph generation, with more flexibility for scripting, etc... clean example for that will come out shortly.

 ## Non-abelian quantum graphs